How to Flush Brake Fluid Bypassing Old Calipers

 If you’re noticing a brake fluid smell or your brakes are not working as well as they used to, it may be time to take action and flush your brake fluid bypassing old calipers.
 This is a relatively easy and inexpensive fix that can save you money in the long run.
 Here’s how to do it:

-See also Should Teh Brake System be Flushed
+See also How to Flush My Brake System

 1) Locate the brake fluid reservoir on the vehicle.
 It will usually be located behind the front or rear of the driver’s seat.